Kirk Cousins Player Prop Bets for NFL Week 14 | Minnesota vs. Pittsburgh 12/9/2021

 Matchup vs. Pittsburgh

-- Cousins' 329 passing yards one matchup against the Steelers are 76.5 more yards than his over/under in Thursday's game.
+- In one matchup against the Steelers, Cousins threw for 329 passing yards, 76.5 yards more than his over/under in Thursday's game.

-- Cousins did not throw a touchdown pass in that matchup against the Steelers.
+- Cousins did not throw a touchdown pass in that contest against the Steelers.

 - Note: Cousins' stats vs. Steelers date back to 2016.